Being a landlord can be difficult.

 For gas appliances, a Gas Safety Check Certificate is required by law.

-A Gas Safe registered engineer must inspect gas installations like boilers, cookers, and fireplaces annually.
+A Gas Safe registered engineer must inspect gas installations (boilers, cookers, fireplaces, etc.).
 They will assess for:

 - Leaks